IIIF/api/source/api/content-state/0.9/index.md

 }
 ```

-Publishers _SHOULD_ provide the content state annotation in one of the following forms.
-A client _SHOULD_ be able to accept and process the content state in all of these forms.

-#### 2.2.1 Full Annotation

-The content state _MAY_ be supplied as JSON-LD, as a full Annotation with the motivation `contentState`, as in the example above.

-The target of the annotation is in this case a complete IIIF resource (here, a Manifest) but in more complex cases, the target could be a part of a IIIF resource.
+The target of the annotation is, in this case, a complete IIIF resource (here, a Manifest) but in more complex cases, the target could be a part of a IIIF resource.

 #### 2.2.2 Annotation URI

 The content state _MAY_ be supplied as a string whose value is the URI of an Annotation with the motivation `contentState`, that the client must de-reference and process.
-For the example above, this would be the URI `https://example.org/Annotation-server/bookmarks/b1`.
+For the example in 2.2.1 above, this would be the URI `https://example.org/Annotation-server/bookmarks/b1`.
 The response from that URI would be the JSON above.

-#### 2.2.3 Target body
+#### 2.2.3 Target Body

 The content state _MAY_ be supplied as JSON-LD, as the value of the `target` property of an implied Annotation with the motivation `contentState`.
-For the example above, this would be:
+For the example in 2.2.1, this would be:

 ```json
 {